yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 1. What available system should you use to automate software builds and deployments of the application?

-    Visual Studio Team Services' build and release management features are a complete end to end solution for automating builds deployment for the solutions.
+    Azure DevOps' build and release management features are a complete end to end solution for automating builds deployment for the solutions.
 From there, you can customize the gates your solution needs to promote the solution from environment to environment.
 You're in complete control of how the CI/CD process is implemented.

-    Once we have the build definition producing build artifacts, we create a release pipeline using the Release Management features of Visual Studio Team Services.
+    Once we have the build definition producing build artifacts, we create a release pipeline using the Release Management features of Azure DevOps.

     The release pipeline is like the build definition in that it is a series to steps or tasks that we put together to produce an outcome.
 In this case...we produce the deployment of a release to one or more environments and perform some level of validation and verification of each release.